 First, you should list out the info for each reference in this order:

 I personally like to spice things up with the font.
 I'll use a heavy font weight for the name and maybe even bump the size up a notch.

 Then I'll go with the standard weight for everything in the middle, and close out with an unbolded, light weight version of the font to describe the relationship and the context.
 Again, you can see this in action in the example I shared earlier in the post.

 I would also make sure to find a way to differentiate between references.
-It may sound dumb but using numbers before names or adding an extra line break in between references will make it clear where one reference ends and the other begins.
+It may sound obvious, but using numbers before names, or adding an extra line break in between references will make it clear where one reference ends and the other begins.

 Awesome!
 At this point, you should have a few amazing people in mind to list on your reference sheet.

 You know the general rules of formatting, but we want to be absolutely sure that you get this right.
 Remember, that offer is so close you can taste it!
 Let's not screw things up now.